mrdr-c/zot_ref_export/README.md

 There is a spec that specifies the JSON files as datas.
 It is not otherwise modified.
 Run `pyinstaller --clean --noconfirm zot_ref_export.spec` to build.
 If the file is missing, run PyInstaller on the script and specify the files as options `pyinstaller --add-data="config.json;." --add-data="locale.json;." zot_ref_export.py`

+## Design considerations
+Because of `pyzotero`'s web API calls, the current implementation means that an internet connection is required.
+It also means that any change to the Zotero library needs to be synced to Zotero's servers before the script can process it.
+This is mainly due to the fact that Zotero's local API is poorly documented.
+This however doesn't mean that a local mode couldn't be implemented.
+Ideally, the tool would offer both routes.

+Overall, there is plenty of room for improvements.
+The code should be refactored to make it more legible.
+Finding a way to offer users more flexibility with how the output is formatted without making matters too complicated or re-implementing `python-docx` is a priority.